mlochbaum/BQN/tutorial/list.md

 ## Summary

 There are three types of syntax that create lists: the `"string literal"` for lists of characters and either enclosing angle brackets `⟨⟩` with `,` or `⋄` or newline characters or connecting ligatures `‿` for lists with arbitrary elements.
-The ligature has a higher precedence than functions or modifiers, so we should add to to our precedence table:
+The ligature has a higher precedence than functions or modifiers, so we should add it to our precedence table:

 Precedence | Role     | Associativity
 -----------|----------|--------------